ls1intum/Artemis/docs/user/exercises/modeling.rst

               :align: center

 In this page, you can either *Create Example Submission* or *Use as Example Submission* for Assessment Training.
+Example submission can be used to assess the submissions of students semi-automatically.
+Artemis uses those submissions to automatically apply the known assessment comments to similar model elements in other submissions as well.

-- Select |create-example-submission| if you want to create Example submission from scratch.
+- Select |create-example-submission| if you want to create an example submission from scratch.
-- Alternatively, you can also use the submission submitted by Students as an Example Submission.
+- Alternatively, after the exercise already started, you can also use some submissions submitted by students as an example submission.
 For that, click on |use-as-example-submission|

-Example Submission can be used to assess the submissions of students by instructors manually or automatically via Assessment Training feature.

 .. note::
-    Artemis uses semi-automatic grading of modeling exercises using Machine Learning.
+    Artemis uses semi-automatic grading of modeling exercises using machine learning.
-    You can hence train the model by selecting *Use in Assessment Training* checkbox while creating an Example Submission.
+    You can hence train the model by selecting *Use in Assessment Training* checkbox while creating an example submission.

     .. figure:: modeling/use-in-assessment-training.png
               :align: center